jitsi/jitsi-meet-spot/README.md

 - spot-client/ contains the Spot-TV and Spot-Remote codebase.
 This is the main application folder.
 - spot-controller/ contains the iOS and Android application for the Spot-Remote.
 It shows the spot-client in a webview.
 - spot-electron/ contains the desktop application for displaying a Spot-TV in an iframe.
 It has additional functionality on top of what the spot-client can provide.
-- spot-integrations-service is a backend service used for facilitating joining meetings from providers other than jitsi.
-For example, the service provides a signed meeting number for Spot to use when joining a zoom meeting.
 - spot-webdriver/ contains selenium webdriver tests for spot-client

 # Spot SDKs